 A Voice Teacher is Critical.
 How Do You Look For One?

-There’s always something we don’t know that another individual knows, especially if that someone is good in what he does.
+There’s always something we don’t know that another individual knows, especially if that someone is good at what he does.
 A voice teacher that has gone through the process himself from start to finish will have a lot to say and we need to listen very closely.
 This is necessary for guidance, to improve what is lacking.
-Even if we think we already heard everything, a good teacher can fine tune, fix and tweak stuff.
+Even if we think we already heard everything, a good teacher can fine-tune, fix, and tweak stuff.

 How to find out if someone is a good voice teacher?